Ä¢¹½ÊÓÆµ

 Pipersville home prices are not only among the most expensive in Pennsylvania, but Pipersville real estate also consistently ranks among the most expensive in America.

-Pipersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pipersville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pipersville is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Pipersville who work in management occupations (24.36%), sales jobs (11.41%), and teaching (7.79%).

 A relatively large number of people in Pipersville telecommute to their jobs.
 Overall, about 26.94% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Pipersville does not have a public transit system used by locals to get to and from work.
+Pipersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Pipersville in 2022 was $69,770, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $279,080 for a family of four.
 However, Pipersville contains both very wealthy and poor people as well.